Ultimo (Marvel Comics): Ultimo versus Iron Legion

 Ultimo battled the "Iron Legion" which was led by War Machine (Jim Rhodes) and furthermore comprised Happy Hogan, Eddie March (in Iron Man's gray, original suit), Bethany Cabe, Mike O'Brien (in Iron Man's Silver Centurion suit) and Carl Walker (in Iron Man's "classic" armor); Tony was down and Rhodes had Abe Zimmer take Iron Man's old armors out of storage to be nominally functional again.
 Since Iron Man's armors would not function anywhere near capacity (having been stored for sentimental reasons only with the idea of never being used again), Rhodes decided on a change of plan against Ultimo.
-While Happy gets Carl and Eddie to the hospital, and Bethany and Mike head to the town of Futura to start evacuations, Bethany convinced Rhodes to allow to buy time against Ultimo together.
+While Happy gets Carl and Eddie to the hospital, and Bethany and Mike head to the town of Futura to start evacuations, Bethany convinced Rhodes to allow them to buy time against Ultimo together.
 At this point, Tony came out of a coma and donned the new Modular Iron Man suit.
 He headed out to aid in the fight against Ultimo with a Full-Spectrum Scanalyzer and Railgun Launcher.
-Iron Man successfully took out Ultimo single-handedly, by causing a lightning bolt to strike the robot's "central nervous system".
+Iron Man successfully took out Ultimo single-handedly, by causing lightning to strike the robot's "central nervous system".
 Iron Man's scans indicated that Ultimo is several thousand years old, and has the robot hauled off for study.